 - 1. During intervals, balls other than the game balls, may be used by players for warming-up in the free zone. - 2.
-During the intervals all five balls remain with the ball retrievers number 1, 2, 4, 5 and 6.
+During the intervals all game balls remain with the ball retrievers.
 They do not have the right to give them to the players for warming-up.
-Before the deciding set, the 2nd referee gives the ball to the first server of the set.
+Before the deciding set, it is the 2nd referee who gives the ball to the first server of the set.
 During the time-outs and substitutions and during the change of court in the deciding set at the 8th point, the 2nd referee does not take the ball.
 It remains with the ball retrievers. - 3.
-At the end of each set, the teams should change the court in one unit following the 1st referee's whistle and signal.
+In some competitions, the teams will not be expected to change court, in order to minimize potential contaminations due to COVID-19